Quick Start

 cd your-project

-npx codeloop initPath 3: Agent-Guided Setup
+npx codeloop initPath 3: Browser Key Flow

 If your AI agent (Cursor or Claude Code) recommends CodeLoop during a coding session, you can set it up right from the integrated terminal: